gadaugherty/gadaugherty/README.md

 [![TryHackMe Badge](https://tryhackme-badges.s3.amazonaws.com/gRRReat.png)](https://tryhackme.com/p/gRRReat)

-Working on making a simple SIEM tool
+Working on a simple SIEM tool

 <!--
 **gadaugherty/gadaugherty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.